zosima/start-here/docs/notes.md

 1. An Android app logs into the website, registers for push notifications
 1. On the app, we have a page to set up the Philips Hue and do the UDP dance
-1. The app registers the new Devices that it finds with AMS
+1. The app registers the new Devices that it finds with the website API
 1. On the website, we capture a state then create a Scene
 1. On the mobile website, the user asks to move into a Scene, we ping the Mobile site which pushes the state data to the Android app.